CnTeng/nixfiles/modules/common/shell/nvim/README.md

 ### NixOS

-Clone the repository to your NixOS config
+Clone this repository to your NixOS config

 ```shell
 git clone https://github.com/CnTeng/RX-Nvim.git ~/anywhere you want